 When it comes to owning and operating your own business it’s common knowledge that there’s always a lot to do and not enough time in the day to get it done.
-As an ecommerce entrepreneur either working solely on your business yourself, or maybe you have a small team to help, time is of the essence and minimizing the amount non-revenue generating tasks you need to complete helps you to be both more productive and more profitable day-to-day.
+As an ecommerce entrepreneur either working solely on your business yourself, or maybe you have a small team to help, time is of the essence, and minimizing the amount of non-revenue generating tasks you need to complete helps you to be both more productive and more profitable day-to-day.

 One of the tedious tasks you can take off your to-do list is filing your sales tax returns.
 If you sell taxable products such as clothing, furniture, toys, accessories, electronics, etc, you’re likely very aware of the complicated process that is filing sales tax returns.
-Not only is sales tax filed more frequently than income tax (depending on the state it could be monthly, quarterly, semi-annually or annually) but sales tax also isn’t managed at the federal level so each state has its own rules when it comes to what criteria each business needs to meet.
+Not only is sales tax filed more frequently than income tax (depending on the state it could be monthly, quarterly, semi-annually, or annually) but sales tax also isn’t managed at the federal level so each state has its own rules when it comes to what criteria each business needs to meet.

 Here are some examples of why sales tax criteria can be complex:

-- Each state assigns businesses a filing frequency: annually, semi-annually, quarterly or monthly.
+- Each state assigns businesses a filing frequency: Annually, semi-annually, quarterly, or monthly.

 - Due dates for filings are also assigned by the state (sometimes it’s the last day of the month, or it could be the 20th or the 25th, for example).